 This topic describes how to handle low disk space on Windows instances and the best practices of daily disk management for Windows instances.

 The methods described in this topic apply to Windows Server 2003 and later.
-Windows Server 2012 R2 is used as an example.
+In this topic, Windows Server 2012 R2 is used.

 Solutions and best practices